line/kotlin-jdsl/docs/en/kotlin-jdsl-roadmap.md

 ### OpenSearch

-Kotlin JDSL provides a OpenSearch-specific DSL that makes it easy to build OpenSearch queries.
+Kotlin JDSL provides an OpenSearch-specific DSL that makes it easy to build OpenSearch queries.

 ## Support